 - Infill developments where small plots become available, typically yielding boutique projects of 10 to 30 units.

-This structural undersupply is not going to change.
-Unlike mainland markets where a construction boom can oversaturate demand and crash prices, Gibraltar simply cannot overbuild.
+This structural undersupply will not change.
+Unlike mainland markets where a construction boom can push prices down, Gibraltar cannot overbuild.
 For investors, this creates a natural floor under property values that does not exist in most other markets.
+Prices may plateau during slower periods, but outright declines have been rare and short-lived compared to the volatility seen in parts of Spain post-2008.

 Economic Fundamentals Behind Gibraltar Property Demand